The Kansas City Roller Warriors

 Fountain City Roller Derby

 Fountain City’s house teams are the Shotgun Sheilas, the Royal Pains, the Lovely Lethals, and the Deadly Sirens.
-Coed teams include the Usual Suspects, the Public Enemies, the Untouchables, and the Regulators.
+All-gender teams include the Usual Suspects, the Public Enemies, the Untouchables, and the Regulators.
 The Zombie league teams are Black Plague and Gang Green.

 The Kansas City Junior Roller Warriors